 Who are we?
-St. Thomas the Apostle Anglican Church is a mission church that adheres to classical and traditional Anglican doctrine and principles.
-We subscribe to the Faith of the One, Holy, Catholic, and Apostolic Church as clearly expressed in the Apostles’ and Nicene Creeds.
-We are members of the Anglican Province of America, a Continuing Anglican Church.
+St. Thomas the Apostle Anglican Church is a mission church of the Anglican Province of America.
+As a Continuing Anglican Church, we adhere to classical and traditional Anglican doctrine and principles.
+We subscribe to the Faith of the One, Holy, Catholic and Apostolic Church as clearly expressed in the Apostles’ and Nicene Creeds.

 Is the Anglican Faith based on the Bible?
 We believe the Holy Scriptures of the Old and New Testaments to be the Word of God and to contain all things necessary to salvation.
 The Bible is the source of our belief and moral standards.
 As God’s revealed word to us, the Bible is the lens through which we view and evaluate all other claims to the Truth.